EJSFF/FERTH2O/index.md

 This page hosts summarries of data on N water pollution from fertilizer manufacturing.
-See [HERE](https://ejsff.github.io/FERT/) for data on air pollution and GHG emissions from fertilizer manufacturing.
+See [HERE](https://ejsff.github.io/FERT/) for data on air pollution and GHG emissions from fertilizer manufacturing and EJ demographic data.

 # WATER POLLUTION FROM FERTILIZER MANUFACTURING